Pradipbabar/Jack-Sparrow/Pod_Related_Object/lable_and_selectors.md

 2. Kubectl get pods{object} -l env=dev
 3. Kubectl get pods{object} -l env!=dev

 Note: there is 3 way to delete an object

 1. From yaml file
 2. Kubectl delete object object_name
 3. Kubectl delete object -l env=dev

 ## Selectors

 - Unlike names and UIDs, labels do not provide uniqueness.
 In general, we expect many objects to carry the same label(s).

 - Via a label selector, the client/user can identify a set of objects.
 The label selector is the core grouping primitive in Kubernetes.

 - The API currently supports two types of selectors
     1. equality-based (=, !=)
     2. Set-based (in, notin, exists)

-### NodeSelector:
+### NodeSelector

 - nodeSelector is the simplest recommended form of node selection constraint.
 - You can add the nodeSelector field to your Pod specification and specify the node labels you want the target node to have.
 Kubernetes only schedules the Pod onto nodes that have each of the labels you specify.

 #### Example